Lars Peterssen, AIA, PRINCIPAL

 Kristine Anderson is a senior associate with Peterssen/Keller architecture.
 In this role, Kristine brings an attention to detail seen through projects she has managed and led; from a small and seamless traditional home addition, to a modern grain elevator condo remodel, or a new north shore cabin.
 No matter what the project entails, she strongly believes in thoroughly exploring the connection between client and environment, and how that begins to inform design.

 Prior to joining Peterssen/Keller, Kristine worked as a project manager and designer at Domain Architecture & Design.
 While at Domain, she worked on several custom lofts, residential remodels and renovations of small and large scale, as well as new houses and cabins.
 During and after graduate school, Kristine worked as an architectural intern at LTD!
 Designs, a residential design firm, and in the design studio of Choice Wood Design/Build.

 Kristine received a Master of Architecture and a B.A. from the University of Minnesota.
 Since 2005, Kristine has taught at the University of Minnesota's College of Design as an Adjunct Assistant Professor in the School of Architecture.
 Kristine is an avid amateur photographer, and has received national and regional photography awards from the American Institute of Architects.

-Ryan brings more than 15 years of experience to Peterssen/Keller, with extensive experience in residential design.
-His projects have been widely published and have received numerous awards, including Home of the Month, RAVE Awards and AIA Minnesota Honor Awards.
+Ryan Fish is an associate with Peterssen/Keller Architecture.
+With over 15 years of residential design experience, his projects have been widely published and have received numerous awards, including Home of the Month, RAVE Awards and AIA Minnesota Honor Awards.